 - Insert hook into 3rd chain from hook, YO, draw up loop.
 (4 loops on hook)

-- Draw hook through all 3 loops.
-(Only 1 loop on hook)
+- Yarn over.
+Draw hook through all 3 loops.
+(Only 1 loop on hook) This is your half treble stitch.

-- Insert hook into next stitch.
+- Yarn over twice.
+Insert hook into next stitch.

 - Repeat from * until required number of half treble stitches are worked.

-Treble Crochet (tr)
+5. Treble Crochet (tr)

 - Full article: How to do treble crochet

-- Insert the hook into the fifth stitch from the hook.
+- Wrap the yarn around the hook twice, from back to front.
+Insert the hook into the fifth stitch from the hook.
 The first four chain stitches form the equivalent height of a treble crochet.

-- *Yarn over again and draw this loop through the work only. ( Four loops on hook).
+- *Yarn over again and draw this loop through the work only.
+(Four loops on hook).

 - Wrap the yarn over once again and draw through the last two loops on the hook.
-You are now left with one loop on the hook.
+(You are now left with one loop on the hook.)
+You have made your first treble crochet stitch.

 - To continue, wrap your yarn over twice, insert hook into the top of the next stitch and repeat from* all over again.

-Slip Stitch (sl st)
+6. Slip Stitch Crochet (sl st)

 - Full article: How to do slip stich crochet